umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures.md

 ## Programming Tasks

-### `composeList`

-Write a function that takes as input a list of functions, potentially empty.
-Each function has the signature `T => T`.
-Return a function with the signature `T => T` that when called on a value of type `T` will return the value obtained by successively applying all functions in the list, in order. _Do not use loops._

 ### `composeFunctions`

 Write a function that takes as input an array of functions of type `(x: T) => T`, potentially empty, and returns a